30 January 2018 by Emma Sanger-Horwell

 Legend of the stampede

 Chuckwagon racing is what NASCAR is to Formula One; it’s a raucous, fast-paced spectacle that has a history as old and as colourful as the West itself.
 And, the first time the event was repurposed as a spectator sport, was at the 1923 Calgary Stampede.
 Today, 36 wagons compete in nine heats – four wagons and 16 outriders in each.
-The total prize money is $1m, which includes a sudden death final ‘Dash for the Cash’ with a prize purse of $150,000.
+The total prize money is $1m, which includes a sudden death final "Dash for the Cash" with a prize purse of $100,000.

 City within a city

-Every year, Stampede City becomes the third largest city in Alberta complete with a full infrastructure to keep the 120,000 residents safe, clean and green.
-Stampede Park features everything you would see in a city – restaurants, cafés, medical services, a police detachment, security force, logistics team, recycling plant, parking authority, garbage collectors, shopping centres, nightclubs and even diverse communities like vintage Weadickville and Indian Village.
+Every year, Stampede City becomes the third largest city in Alberta.
+It features everything you would expect to see in an urban centre – restaurants, cafés, medical services, logistics team, recycling plant, garbage collectors, shopping centres, nightclubs...
+The list goes on.
+There's even a selection of diverse communities, including vintage Weadickville and the Indian Village.

 A music festival every day